-- 1. Counter steer: Probably the wing wants to turn to the side of the cravate.
+- Counter steer: Probably the wing wants to turn to the side of the cravate.
 In some cases, the turning happens quickly and will end in a stable deep spiral without the pilot's action.
-So it is important to react quickly by counter steering. - 2.
+So it is important to react quickly by counter steering. - 2.)
 Opening the cravate by applying the brake with an impulse movement: Some cravats can be opened with this method.
-It is important to keep the wing in straight flight by pulling the other brake all the time. - 3.
+It is important to keep the wing in straight flight by pulling the other brake all the time.

+- 3.)
 Pulling the stabilo line: Some cravats can be opened by strongly pulling the stabilo line.
 (It is the orange line on the B-riser.
-Have a look at it or grab it every once in a while and you will be able to react quicker in a moment of danger.) - 4.
-Induce a collapse on the side with the cravate.
-Sometimes this helps as well to get rid of the cravate. - 5.
+Have a look at it or grab it every once in a while and you will be able to react quicker in a moment of danger.) - 4.)
+Induce a collapse: It often helps to induce a collapse (by pulling the Ariser) on the side with the cravatte. - 5.)
 Full stall: Many cravats can be opened by using the Full Stall.
-But of course you have to have solid experience with this manoeuvre to be able to use it properly. - 6.
+But of course you have to have solid experience with this manoeuvre to be able to use it properly. - 6.)
 Reserve: If you loose control or if you are not absolutely sure that you have enough height for further attempts to recover, immediately use your reserve!